fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1b.md

 janja.greet()
 ```

-When it comes to syntax the classes and the objects created from them are very reminiscent of Java classes and objects.
+When it comes to syntax, the classes and the objects created from them are very reminiscent of Java classes and objects.
 Their behavior is also quite similar to Java objects.
-At the core they are still objects based on JavaScript's [prototype inheritance](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Inheritance).
+At the core they are still objects based on JavaScript's [prototypal inheritance](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Inheritance).
 The type of both objects is actually _Object_, since JavaScript essentially only defines the types [Boolean, Null, Undefined, Number, String, Symbol, and Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures).

-Introduction of the class syntax is a controversial addition, e.g. check out [Not Awesome: ES6 Classes](https://github.com/petsel/not-awesome-es6-classes) or [Is “Class” In ES6 The New “Bad” Part?](https://medium.com/@rajaraodv/is-class-in-es6-the-new-bad-part-6c4e6fe1ee65)
+The introduction of the class syntax was a controversial addition.
+Check out [Not Awesome: ES6 Classes](https://github.com/petsel/not-awesome-es6-classes) or [Is “Class” In ES6 The New “Bad” Part?](https://medium.com/@rajaraodv/is-class-in-es6-the-new-bad-part-6c4e6fe1ee65) for more details.

-The ES6 class syntax is used a lot in "old" React and also in Node.js hence an understanding of it is beneficial even in this course.
-But since we are using the new [hook](https://reactjs.org/docs/hooks-intro.html) feature of React throughout this course we have no concrete use for JavaScript's class syntax.
+The ES6 class syntax is used a lot in "old" React and also in Node.js, hence an understanding of it being beneficial even in this course.
+However, since we are using the new [hooks](https://reactjs.org/docs/hooks-intro.html) feature of React throughout this course, we have no concrete use for JavaScript's class syntax.

 ### JavaScript materials

 There exists both good and poor guides for JavaScript on the internet.
 Most of the links on this page relating to JavaScript features reference [Mozilla's Javascript Guide](https://developer.mozilla.org/en-US/docs/Web/JavaScript).

-It is highly recommended to immediately read [A re-introduction to JavaScript (JS tutorial)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript) on Mozillas website.
+It is highly recommended to immediately read [A re-introduction to JavaScript (JS tutorial)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript) on Mozilla's website.

 If you wish to get to know JavaScript deeply there is a great free book series on the internet called [You-Dont-Know-JS](https://github.com/getify/You-Dont-Know-JS).

 Another great resource for learning JavaScript is [javascript.info](https://javascript.info).